semanticsean/ATAT/tools/testing_emails.md

 agent2 - please tell me a joke about working in education technology.

+✅  pdf test (text only right now)

+what does this pdf say?

-# detail / split
+✅  detail / split

 agent1,

-please tell me about the history of america in a whitepaper.
+please tell me about the history of america in a whitepaper in this multi-pass llm construction. put clear ALL CAPS section headers in each section.

 !detail_start!
-an introduction written in clickbait attention grabbing ideas
+an introduction written in social media engagement / attention grabbing ideas.

 !split!

-an ascii style graph of the historical timeline of the founding of america.
+an ascii style graph of the historical timeline of the founding of america and key events in our history.

 !split!

-a history of the federal reserver and global policy.
+a summary of the constitution.

 !split!
-our story in an emoji story made of only emojis.
+our story in an emoji-based "graphic novel" made of only emojis with some subheadings for the various scenes describing key moments.

 !detail_stop!

-# ff basic / ff history nesting
+✅  ff / ff creator
 agent1 - what is the most important question for grant applicants to answer when writing nonprofit grants?

 !ff(agent2)! what do you think??